In Dublin, A Woman’s Voice, 3rd Iteration

 !

-Love, is it a demon deity?
-It ceaselessly calls to its thralls, poets above all.
+Love…A daemon?
+A deity?
+Ceaselessly it calls to its thralls, poets above all.

-As to the innocent lover, pray there is a teacher at hand,
+To be free of it.
+Pity the innocent lover.
+Pray there is a teacher at hand,

-Pray they intervene to show the severed one, that loner, the not so lonely crossroads
+To show the severed one, that loner, the not so lonely crossroads—

 !

 Its diurnal arc is not an arch of triumph.
-Nor is it some supernal yoke of defeat.
+Nor is it a yoke of servility.

 Forgive them, and be grateful.
-It is they who introduced us to God.
+It is they who introduce us to God.

 !